Local Expert- Only In Jax

 - Travel Tools

 Planning a getaway with your family?
 Be prepared prior to departure!

 Be sure to share how long the trip might take, what might happen along the way and things the little ones should expect.

-- Check schedules of the places you plan on visiting, there might be special programming on certain times of the day that would be perfect for children.
-Also, sometimes attractions have funny open and closing times, knowing in advance can save heartbreak if your little ones are expecting to do something and the place is closed.
+There might be special programming on certain times of the day that would be perfect for children.
+Also, be sure to check attractions hours of operation.
+Knowing in advance can save heartbreak if your little ones are expecting to do something and the place is closed.

 Families looking to stick their toes in the sand, will love Jacksonville’s white, sandy beaches and Atlantic Ocean waters.
 Get active with your teens and rent a surf board and hit the waves, or take kiteboarding lessons, rent kayaks and paddleboards.
 Kids of all ages will love to watch fishermen at Jacksonville Beach haul in a catch from the surf.
 The Sea Walk Pavilion, in Jacksonville Beach, is the spot to look for festivals, outdoor movies and live music performances year round.

 Explore the outdoors and the beaches at one of the area’s unique oceanfront parks.
 Big Talbot Island offers its family photo worthy Boneyard Beach, as well as hiking trails and guided kayak tours offered by Kayak Amelia.
 Kathryn Abbey Hanna Park has mountain biking trails, fishing ponds, dog-friendly beaches, a seasonal splash park, hiking trails and a playground.